 Registered Massage Therapy, Mechanical Craniosacral Sessions, Pre & Postnatal Massage

 Lani has been a Registered Massage Therapist since 2001 and is a graduate of the 3-year Massage Therapy Program at Okanagan Valley College of Massage Therapy.
-She has worked at OVCMT as an instructor and Clinical/Outreach supervisor since 2004.
-She currently instructs Massage Theory and Practical 1 and 2 and the Maternity Preparation course for the Year 1 students, supervises the Maternity Outreach practicum and is the Teacher Assistant for Infant Massage.
+She has worked at OVCMT as an instructor and Clinical/Outreach supervisor since 2004, and is currently broadening her education to become an Manual Osteopathic Therapist through the Manual Osteopathic College of Canada.
 Lani is very excited to be working at Tidal Elements Healing Arts Studio.
 Her preferred areas of practice are CranioSacral Therapy, Pre and Postnatal massage, Breast massage and Infant massage.
 She is certified in CranioSacral Therapy Level 1 and 2 through the Upledger Institute.
 When not working she enjoys spending time with her husband and 4 children.

 Rio Levan, RMT